Something went wrong

 15.6M1.1M

-With 664,748,714.28 gallons of number two heating oil delivered to Richmond houses the last heating season, the Richmond community looks to its 69 oil companies to keep their oil tanks full.
-Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 664,748,714.28 gallons of fuel oil delivered to Richmond homeowners the last heating season, the Richmond community looks to its 69 oil companies to keep warm throughout the winter.
+Oil delivery has two parts to it: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Richmond, two of the closest terminals are Sprague in Bridgeport, CT and N.h.term in New Haven, CT.
-Then, the truck delivers the fuel oil to homes and businesses throughout Richmond and the surrounding region.
+Then, the truck delivers the fuel oil to residences and companies throughout Richmond and the surrounding vicinity.